bhm-kyndryl/Metraixbeat/ReadMe.md

 ### Developped new Dashboards and detailed views for AIX to reflect all metricsets (see Project wiki )
 	I've already created 11 Dashboards (for now) for LPAR which are available for download and then import into ELK (Overview/CPU/MEMORY/FC/Network/Disk/Filesystems/Processes/HPM/Hypervisor/Ping Plotter)
-	You will find screenshots of them in Project wiki
-	I will create Infrastructure Dashboard in the next two months
+	You will find screenshots of them in Project folder called "Dashboards" I will create Infrastructure Dashboard in the next two months